 The CT describing an alcoholic beverage shall appear in uniform characters of the same font, size and colour.
 It shall not be interrupted by any textual or pictorial element which does not form part of it and shall not appear in a larger font size than that of the sales denomination (Article 3(4) Regulation 716/2013).

-The SD does not need to appear directly alongside the CT, but should appear on the front of the product so as to avoid misleading the consumer about the nature of the product.
+The SD does not need to appear directly alongside the CT, but as best practice and to be covered by this guidance, should appear on the front of the product so as to avoid misleading the consumer about the nature of the product.

 Where a category drink, such as gin, is used in a compound term, all of the product’s alcohol must be derived from gin.

 ‘Allusion’ means a direct or indirect reference to one or more spirit drink categories, other than a reference in a compound term or list of ingredients.
-As an example, this could be if the company name referenced ‘Gin’, such as in the example of “The Midshire Gin Company”.
+As an example, this could be if the company name referenced ‘Gin’ such as the example of “The Midshire Gin Company”

 Gin based drinks may have a SD of “Spirit Drink” or “Liqueur.”
 To use The SD “Liqueur” it must fit the description for the category, otherwise it would be defined as a Spirit Drink.
 A compound term can be added so as to provide a more detailed description of the product.
-Given that the SD is the legal name of the product, it should be clearly shown on the front of the product as an integral part of the product description
+Given that the SD is the legal name of the product, as best practice and to be covered by this guidance, it should be clearly shown on the front label as an integral part of the product description

 The new labelling provisions in Regulation 2019/787, which would permit the term Gin Liqueur as an SD, were due to come into force in May 2021, however, due to EU Exit, the Regulations will not become applicable in Great Britain.
 They will however, due to the Protocol, apply in Northern Ireland.